-(c) Geopolitical situation:
+(b) Geopolitical situation:

-While the ongoing invasion of Ukraine by Russia is not directly impacting the Group's operations (although current low vanadium pentoxide prices are, in part, likely being driven by Russian producers selling at significant discounts to China), the Directors remain vigilant of the situation.
+While the ongoing invasion of Ukraine by Russia is not directly impacting the Group, the Directors remain vigilant of the situation.
 The continued main risk of the conflict is to the Group's transport routes, many of which involve transit through Russia.
 Whilst these are currently operating without issue, sanctions have been made against Russian and Belarusian vehicles transiting through Europe (but not against vehicles registered in other jurisdictions in the region such as Kazakhstan).
-There is a risk that further sanctions might prevent transit through Russia into Latvia, through which the majority of the Company's exports currently flow.
+There is a risk that further sanctions might prevent transit through Russia into Latvia, through which the majority of the Company's exports flow.
 The Company continues to review alternative transit routes for raw material imports and product exports through the West of Kazakhstan, either via the Caspian Sea or overland south of the Caspian Sea.
 Routes to China are working normally.